dCache/dcache-book2/install.md

 The client can be found in the download-section of the above url, too.

-Readying the PSQL server for the use with DCACHE
+READYING THE POSTGRESQL SERVER FOR THE USE WITH DCACHE
 ------------------------------------------------

-Using a PSQL server with DCACHE places a number of requirements on the database.
-You must configure PSQL for use by DCACHE and create the necessary PSQL user accounts and database structure.
+Using a PostgreSQL server with dCache places a number of requirements on the database.
+You must configure PostgreSQL for use by dCache and create the necessary PostgreSQL user accounts and database structure.
 This section describes how to do this.

 ### Starting PSQL

-Install the PSQL server with the tools of the operating system.
+Install the PostgreSQL server with the tools of the operating system.

 Initialize the database directory (for PSQL version 9.2 this is `/var/lib/pgsql/9.2/data/`) , start the database server, and make sure that it is started at system start-up.

-    PROMPT-ROOT service postgresql-9.2 initdb
+    [root] # service postgresql-9.2 initdb
     Initializing database:                                     [  OK  ]
-    PROMPT-ROOT service postgresql-9.2 start
+    [root] # service postgresql-9.2 start
     Starting postgresql-9.2 service:                           [  OK  ]
-    PROMPT-ROOT chkconfig postgresql-9.2 on
+    [root] # chkconfig postgresql-9.2 on

 ### Enabling local trust